 Revenue to close ‘single malt’ tax loophole

-Minister for Finance, Paschal Donohoe, confirmed on Tuesday that a new agreement between the Revenue Commissioners and the Maltese tax authorities will close the loophole.
+Minister for Finance Paschal Donohoe confirmed that a new agreement between Revenue and the Maltese tax authorities will close the loophole.
+Photograph: Nick Bradshaw

-The Revenue is closing a loophole that allows US multi-nationals to avoid tax by channelling cash through Malta.
+Revenue is closing a loophole that allows US multinationals to avoid tax by channelling cash through Malta.

-Minister for Finance, Paschal Donohoe, confirmed on Tuesday that a new agreement between the Revenue Commissioners and the Maltese tax authorities will close the loophole.
+Minister for Finance Paschal Donohoe confirmed on Tuesday that a new agreement between Revenue and the Maltese tax authorities will close the loophole.

 Tax